celialx/Edison_scripts/README.md

 # Edison_scripts

 This README presents the primary scripts that were used to analyze the data and generate the figures in the study "Sleep onset is a creative sweet spot"
-These scripts are located in the GitHub repository "Edison_scripts" () in the subfolder Core_Scripts_Article" All raw data (EEG and behavioral) are available at the following link: https://osf.io/dkbw7
+These scripts are located in the GitHub repository "Edison_scripts" in the subfolder Core_Scripts_Article".
+All raw data (EEG and behavioral) are available at the following link: https://osf.io/dkbw7